Add To Favorites

-Read a book independently.
-With a small group of your classmates, meet regularly to talk about the characters, plot, setting, writing style, and other elements.
-Share your reactions to the book with each other.
+Students read a book independently.
+Have students break into small groups to talk about the characters, plot, setting, writing style, and other elements.

-With Crayola® Erasable Colored Pencils, make a list of the most appealing features of the book.
+With Crayola® Erasable Colored Pencils, students make a list of the most appealing features of the book.
 What characters seem most real?
 Which events are exciting?
-How could you convince others to read this book?
+How can they convince their classmates to read this book?

-Work together to create an advertisement for the book using Crayola Markers on a large sheet of paper.
-Choose colors, words, and images to communicate ideas that will appeal to your classmates.
-Be sure you include the book's title and author's name.
+Students create an advertisement for the book using Crayola Markers on a large sheet of paper.
+Choose colors, words, and images to communicate ideas that will appeal to classmates.
+Include the book's title and author's name.
 Draw fascinating scenes or characters.
-Write phrases or sentences on your poster to build up your book.
+Write phrases or sentences on the poster to build up the book.

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.